wolfenrain/fluttium/docs/docs/why-fluttium.md

   reflected in your tests immediately.
 - Fluttium's syntax is designed to be as declarative as possible, allowing you to write tests that are easy to read and understand.
 Represented by a simple YAML file.
 - Actions are only executed once your app settles.
-Fluttium uses the Flutter integration testing framework under the hood and that allows it to automatically wait until an action is completed.
+Fluttium uses the application's semantic tree under the hood and that allows it to wait until an action is completed.

 ## Example